evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

-For level 1 and level 2 AC charging, the  onboard charger supports up to 22KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 5 minutes.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+As a result, you can charge the battery 0-100% from home in about 8 hours and 10 minutes.

 ## Drivetrain

 Nio ES8 has an all-wheel drive system supported by two motors.
 One on each axle.

 The suspension is fully adaptive suspension both on the front and rear axle.
 Height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 170 mm and max 170 mm.
+Minimum ground clearance is 111 mm and max 161 mm.

 ### Steering

 Dynamic steering is standard on Nio ES8.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is standard.
-Rear wheel steering reduces the turning circle when going slow.

 ### Brakes